 If you have created an account, you can log in to your account or contact us if you need to change or correct your Personal Data.

 Our Website is not directed to children who are under the age of 18.
 Mojo does not knowingly collect Personal Data from children under the age of 18.
-If you have reason to believe that a child under the age of 18 has provided Personal Data to Mojo through the Website please contact us and we will endeavour to delete that information from our databases.
+If you have reason to believe that a child under the age of 18 has provided Personal Data to Mojo through the Website please contact us and we will endeavor to delete that information from our databases.

 This Website may include links to third-party websites, plug-ins and applications.
 Please remember that when you use a link to go from our Website to another website or you request a service from a third party, this Policy no longer applies.
 Please be aware that we are not responsible or liable for the privacy practices of other websites.
 We encourage you to be aware when you leave the Website and to read the privacy policies of each and every website that collects personally identifiable information.
 This Policy applies solely to information collected by us on the Website.

 Your browsing and interaction on any other websites, or your dealings with any other third party service provider, is subject to that website’s or third party service provider’s own rules and policies.
 We do not monitor, control, or endorse the privacy practices of any third parties.

 We encourage you to become familiar with the privacy practices of every website you visit or third party service provider that you deal with and to contact them if you have any questions about their respective privacy policies and practices.
 This Policy applies solely to personal data collected by us through our Website and does not apply to these third party websites and third party service providers.